noir-lang/noir/docs/docs/developers/noir.md

 Noir programs can also be compiled, proved and verified in TypeScript, which could be useful for writing automated test scripts (e.g. [Hardhat](https://hardhat.org/) tests).

-The following sections are based mainly on the [*Basic Example in Noir*](https://github.com/vezenovm/basic_mul_noir_example), specifically on its test script [`1_mul.ts`](https://github.com/vezenovm/basic_mul_noir_example/blob/master/test/1_mul.ts) as a demonstration of a typical TypeScript Noir testing workflow.
+The following sections are based mainly on the [_Standard Noir Example_](https://github.com/vezenovm/basic_mul_noir_example), specifically on its test script [`1_mul.ts`](https://github.com/vezenovm/basic_mul_noir_example/blob/master/test/1_mul.ts) as a demonstration of a typical TypeScript Noir testing workflow.
 The workshop video linked at the beginning of this guide is a great walkthrough of the code base.

 ### Prerequisites